 This chunky knit pillow cover is the perfect project for a beginner knitter.
-If you have mastered the dishcloth or a scarf and can knit and pearl, this project is for you.
+If you have mastered the dishcloth or a scarf and you can knit and purl, this project is for you.
 This one has no fancy seams or confusing patterns, and it pulls together in under an hour.
 This pillow cover is a great way to breathe life into old pillows.
 With some yarn and a few hours, you could have a new look for your sofa!

 - Throw Pillows Inserts 14″ x 14″